 IceDyn

-Documentation for the IceFloe module has been released.
+Documentation for the IceFloe module has been released at nwtc.nrel.gov/IceFloe

+Documentation for the DWM module and driver has been released at nwtc.nrel.gov/DWM.

 A new interface between FAST v8 and Simulink has been developed.
 This feature is described in detail in section “FAST v8 Interface to Simulink” later in this document.

 HydroDyn bug fixes

+Rotational interpolation added to Mesh mapping routines

 High-speed shaft braking has been added to the ElastoDyn module and enabled in the ServoDyn module.
-This feature is available only with ElastoDyn’s ABM4 integrator.
+This feature is available only with ElastoDyn’s ABM4 or AB4 integrators (i.e., it is not available with RK4).

+Added gearbox friction (not available with RK4 [due to possibility of corrections])